dannguyen/journalism-syllabi/README.md

 <a href="http://datadrivenjournalism.fall.2013.journalism.cuny.edu/syllabus-fall-2013/">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>We swim in a world of data – from election results, budgets and census reports, to Facebook updates and image uploads.
+        We swim in a world of data – from election results, budgets and census reports, to Facebook updates and image uploads.
 Journalists need to know how to find stories in data and shape them in compelling ways.
-This hands-on course teaches reporters and editors to gather, analyze, and visualize interact...</em></p>
+This hands-on course teaches reporters and editors to gather, analyze, and visualize interact
+        </small></p>

         <p>Instructors: Russell Chun, Amanda Hickman</p>
     </td>
     <td>
-        City University of New York
+        <small>City University of New York</small>
     </td>
   </tr>